Comparative price levels of consumer goods and services

 Among EU Member States, Luxembourg shows the highest price levels for furniture and furnishings and Bulgaria the lowest.
 For household appliances Malta is the most expensive country among EU Member States, while the Netherlands has the highest PLI for consumer electronics.
 The lowest prices for these two groups are reported in Poland.
 Among all 36 countries, again Luxembourg is the most expensive for furniture and furnishings and Poland the least expensive for household appliances.
 Iceland has the highest price levels for household appliances and for consumer electronics, while Turkey is the least expensive for furniture and for consumer electronics.

 Price levels for personal transport equipment, transport services, communication, restaurants and hotels

 Table 3 shows the PLIs for another four groups of goods and services (see below for a description of the content of these groups):

 - transport services;

 These groups represent on average 2 %, 2 %, 3 % and 6 % of household final consumption expenditure, respectively.

 Price dispersion for personal transport equipment is not very significant.
 Among all 37 countries, only Denmark and Norway stand out with very high PLIs for this category.
 This is due to high taxation levels on cars in these countries.
-The lowest prices were found in Slovakia for this product group.
+The lowest price level for this product group was found in Slovakia.